winbench/bench/docs/content/ref/app-library.md

 To perform some tasks every time before or after a program is executed, they can be implemented in the custom scripts for the _pre-run_ and _post-run_ steps.

+When the app is tested for proper definition, the _test_ step is performed after the installation.

 ### App Custom Script Directory {#scripts-dir}